-Goals for MA 113 Recitations: Recitations are not homework help sessions!
+MA 113 WORKSHEETS FALL 2023

 There are three goals for students in MA 113 recitations:

-- 1. to develop your ability to make sense of problems and be persistent while solving them, - 2. to develop your ability to productively collaborate with peers, and - 3. to develop your ability to check your own work, i.e. to decide on your own whether or not your work is correct.
+- 1. to develop your ability to make sense of problems and be persistent while solving them. - 2. to develop your ability to productively collaborate with peers, and - 3. to develop your ability to check your own work, i.e. to decide on your own whether or not your work is correct.

 To help you reach these goals, you will spend the majority of the recitation working in small groups on worksheets.
-You are not expected to complete all of these problems - your TA will help guide you in selecting which problems to work on.
+You may not be able to complete all of these problems - your TA will help guide you in selecting which problems to work on first.
 Your focus should be to discover your misunderstandings by doing math collaboratively.
 Mistakes and misunderstandings are a normal part of learning mathematics - the only path to deep learning is to learn to effectively identify and revise our mistakes and misunderstandings.
+Recitations are not intended to be homework help sessions.
+If you have questions about the homework, you may speak with one of your instructors outside of class, send an email from WeBWorK, or visit the Mathskeller or the Study.